shalatan/shalatan.github.io/kotlin.md

     ```
     cons:
     - Can't be inherited, but can inherit.
+      - why? - Data classes rely on automatic implementations of equals(), hashCode(), and copy(), which could
+        break if a subclass modifies properties.
     - a data class may have properties that are not part of its constructor, they will not be regarded in any of the functions that are generated.
     ```kotlin
     data class DollarBill(val amount: Int) {